exasol/r-exasol/README.md

 ## Description

-The EXASOL R Package offers functionality to interact with EXASOL database out of R programs.
-It is developed as a wrapper around RODBC and extends RODBC in two main aspects:

-1. It offers fast data transfer between EXASOL and R, multiple times faster than RODBC.
-This is achieved by using a proprietary transfer channel which is optimized for batch loading.
-Please read the R help of `exa.readData()` and `exa.writeData()` for details or read below.

-2. It makes it convenient to run parts of your R code in parallel on EXASOL DB, using EXASOL R UDF scripts behind the scenes.
-For example you can define an R function and execute it in parallel on different groups of data in an EXASOL DB table.
-Please read the R help of `exa.createScript()` function for details or read the example below.
+The EXASOL R Package offers interface functionality such as connecting to, querying and writing into an EXASOL Database (version 5 onwards).
+It is optimised for massively parallel reading & writing from and to a multinode cluster.
+Implemented are DBI compliant methods for database access, querying and modiifcation.
+The package integrates with EXASOL's InDB R UDF capabilities, which allows to deploy and execute R code dynamically from an R application running on a client.

+EXASOL is an InMemory RDBMS that runs in a MPP cluster (shared-nothing) environment.
+Leading the TPC-H benckmark, it is considered the fastest analytical data warehouse available.
+The community edition can be downloaded for free from the [EXASOL Community Portal](https://www.exasol.com/portal).

 ## Prerequisites and Installation